-Jeff Lindberg, Artistic Director and Conductor, represents a new breed of American conductors who are equally adept with the literatures of the American jazz orchestra and the European symphony orchestra.
-As well as holding the position of Artistic Director of the Chicago Jazz Orchestra, Lindberg is Music Director of the Wooster Symphony Orchestra in Ohio.
+represents a new breed of American conductors, equally adept with the literatures of the American jazz orchestra and the European symphony orchestra.
+Lindberg's vision and leadership, coupled with his skills as a transcriptionist, place the Chicago Jazz Orchestra at the forefront of American jazz for the 21st century.

 In the spring semester of 1978, the University of Illinois Jazz Band hit a performance level that the group had not achieved in years.
 The band was filled with musicians who had been attracted to the University’s jazz program because of the legendary band of the late 60s and early 70s.
 The spirit of the ’78 band was so positive that a number of the musicians, including trumpeter Steve Jensen and trombonist Jeff Lindberg, wanted to keep it going after the school year concluded, albeit in Chicago.
 Jensen moved to the North Side of Chicago to establish a career as a free-lance trumpet player; Lindberg moved to the southern suburb of Flossmoor to take a part-time teaching position at Homewood-Flossmoor High School.

 In May, 1978, the University of Illinois Jazz Band recorded a 23-minute set in the studios of WCIA-TV in Champaign for a small assembled audience of six people.
 The program was broadcast locally as "The Saturday Report."

 In 2019, the complete video was uploaded to YouTube. (at right) In it, the band performs "Down for Double," "Girl Talk," "19 Before Soc's Last Cup," and "Closeout."
 The Band's director, John Garvey, also gives a prophetic interview about the future of his young players.